Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 "We are still in the middle of this crisis — from both health and economic standpoints," Shaheen says.

-Meanwhile, hospital administrators like Peter Wright are holding their breath, waiting to see if, in order to settle the debt, Medicare will stop making payments to hospitals, even as the facilities continue to grapple with coronavirus in their communities.
+Meanwhile, hospital administrators like Peter Wright are holding their breath, waiting to see if, in order to settle the debt, Medicare will stop making payments to hospitals, even as the facilities continue to grapple with the coronavirus in their communities.

 "The feds, if you owe them money, they just take it," says Wright, who oversees two small hospitals for Central Maine Healthcare in Bridgton, Maine.
 He says his health care system took the money because "we had no other choice; it was a cash flow issue."